Overview

 The American College of Obstetricians and Gynecologists cautions that you should avoid poses that require you to be still or lie on your back for long periods.
 This is because as your uterus grows, it puts more pressure on your vena cava.
 Your vena cava is the main artery that carries unoxygenated blood from the lower half of your body back to your heart.
 If there is a lot of pressure on this vein, it could decrease the flow of blood, which could ultimately reduce your oxygen and oxygen getting to your baby.

 A systematic review to determine whether prenatal supine exercise is associated with adverse outcomes found that although many countries caution against supine exercise after 16 weeks, these recommendations are primarily based on expert opinion rather than explicit scientific evidence.
-Overall the researchers concluded that supine exercise is not associated with adverse pregnancy outcomes.
+The researchers concluded that supine exercise is not associated with adverse pregnancy outcomes.
 There is insufficient evidence to determine whether exercise in the supine position is safe or should be avoided during pregnancy.

 There is a difference between spending several hours on your back and lying on your back for a few minutes during a yoga pose.
 You can modify some poses to be in more of an incline position rather than flat on your back.
-You can also alternate any poses that require you to be on your back with other upright positions or reduce your time in the supine position.
-There is always the opportunity to skip any poses or any positions when you are uncomfortable.
+You can also alternate poses that require you to be on your back with other upright positions or reduce your time in the supine position.
+You always have the opportunity to skip any poses or any positions when you are uncomfortable.

 Bikram and Hot Yoga

-There is a concern of an elevated core temperature causing neural tube defects, spontaneous abortion, and other abnormalities when you are expecting.
+ACOG advises against hot yoga due to the possibility of you becoming overheated.
+There is a concern about an elevated core temperature causing neural tube defects, spontaneous abortion, and other abnormalities when you are expecting.
 There is evidence of an increased risk of neural tube defects among fetuses exposed to excessive heat during the first trimester.
 This study primarily focused on hot tubs and saunas.
 It is generally recommended that you limit hot tub use to less than 15 minutes or avoid it altogether.
 You tend to reach a higher core temperature in a hot tub than in a sauna or a hot yoga room.
-In a sauna or yoga studio, you are sweating, which can help to lower your core temperature rather than being submerged in a hot tub where perspiration does not allow you to cool down.
+You sweat in a sauna or yoga studio, which can help lower your core temperature rather than submerging yourself in a hot tub where perspiration does not allow you to cool down.

 Decades ago, scientists established a correlation between hyperthermia and neural tube defects.
 Studies in animals and humans show a strong correlation between hyperthermia and neural tube defects.
 Hyperthermia occurs when you have an elevated core temperature for a prolonged time.